jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/boolean-logic.rst

 ===============================

 * There are several algebraic properties that hold for boolean logic
-* Most of these are intuitive, but will be presented here for completness
+* Most of these are intuitive, but will be presented here for completeness

 .. list-table:: Boolean Algebra Laws